Where: Online

 You’ll finish the course with at least 20-30,000 words of your novel, greater proficiency and confidence in yourself as a writer and editor, plus a new approach to your writing practice that makes you a more self-reliant and original novelist with finishing power beyond this project.

 Entry is by application to ensure you get the most out of the course.
+Answers to commonly asked questions can be found in the Frequently Asked Questions page.

 Course completion opens up our Alumni Space, which provides ongoing access to industry professionals, including authors, Granta editors and literary agents.